 In juxtaposing the two projects, the exhibition points to fundamental attributes and interests of Siza’s work—engagement and estrangement, the universal and the vernacular, the specificity of the generic and the monumentality of the ordinary.
 The exhibition also offers a first glance into Siza’s architectural archive, a large part of which he donated to the CCA in 2014 as part of a wider cooperation agreement with Fundação de Serralves in Porto and the Fundação Gulbenkian in Lisbon.

-Curated by Eszter Steierhoffer, CCA.
-Graphic design by Sean Yendrys, New York / Montreal.
+Graphic design: Sean Yendrys, New York / Montréal

 Lecture by Álvaro Siza